-Your taste buds don’t have to suffer for your heart’s sake: Studies show that a Mediterranean-style diet, with its emphasis on monounsaturated fats (found in olive oil, walnuts, and even dark chocolate), is actually better for your cardiovascular health than low-fat eating.
+Your taste buds don’t have to suffer for your heart’s sake: The American Heart Association recommends a Mediterranean-style diet because research has demonstrated that its emphasis on monounsaturated fats (found in olive oil, walnuts, and even dark chocolate), is actually better for your cardiovascular health than low-fat eating.

-Free Range Chicken with Olives
+Skillet Chicken with Olives

 If you’re watching your waistline opt for chicken breast, which is a leaner cut than thigh pieces.
 A vegetable centerpiece topped with a sensible serving of chicken (around 4 ounces) adds more fiber to your meal, leaving you full on fewer calories.
 If you do not have a food scale, here is a visual: a 3-ounce serving is about the size of a deck of cards or the palm of a woman’s hand.

-Sausage, Grilled Pepper, and Tomato Bruschetta
+Garlic and Tomato Bruschetta